Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 As it's the first day, I'm excited and wake up before the sun even fully rises.
 After getting dressed and having some snacks, I get going in the empty narrow streets of Sevilla.
 It's fairly warm for being early in the morning (around 16°C), which is a good start.

 After the central area, I follow the Guadalquivir old river out of the city, passing by the early joggers and dog walkers.
-This part is with lined with concrete pavers, which isn't totally ideal as they are a little loose, but fine for a while.
+This part of the road is lined with concrete pavers, which isn't totally ideal as they are a little loose, but at least they make a funny sound when I go over them.

 {% include image.html zoomable=true img="1-sevilla-water.jpg" alt="The path along the old Guadalquivir river in Sevilla in early morning light, with concrete pavers lining the waterway and trees along the banks." caption="Following the Guadalquivir river out of Sevilla in the early morning" %}